kubastu/project/README.md

 <br/>

 ## Conflict Resolution
-Winner is 2 out of 3 of virtual rock paper scissor decision
+Winner is 2 out of 3 of virtual rock paper scissor decision.

 <br/>

 ## Communication Mechanism
 Will meet using Discord and Github.
-Will meet once a week on days Thursday through Sunday.
+Will meet once a week on days Thursday through Sunday for two to three hours.

 <br/>